Yuriiiii9/CongratulationsBeer/README.md

 ---
 ### 🔐 Security & Credentials (Secure Delivery)

-- This repository includes an encrypted file: `secret.zip`
+- This repository includes an encrypted file: `Credentials.zip`
 - It contains necessary credentials such as:
   - Google Service Account JSON
   - API keys (e.g., Groq)
 - **The password is NOT shared in this repo.**
-  It will be delivered **securely and privately** to the client (e.g., via email, Zoom, or in-person handoff).
+  It will be delivered **securely and privately** to the client (via email).
 - Do not attempt to open or extract the file without authorization.

 ⚠️ Reminder: Do not upload or share the contents of `secret.zip` in any public or private GitHub repository.